fehmi/simply.js/docs/electron.md

 ```

-?> Set all routes inside `index.html` path as children.
+?> Set all routes within the `index.html` path as children.

 ```js
 router.setRoutes([